vardhan1990/order-tracker/README.md

 ### React

 For a web app that needs many real-time updates, React is a great technology choice since it is optimized for faster and efficient rendering with the help of the internal ReactDOM.
-For that reason, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For that reason, React was the preference.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Stardust UI